farazfp/loom/content/Index.md

 > This project serves as an experimental platform for understanding the potential and limitations of AI in creative endeavors.
 It aligns with the ETCL's focus on interdisciplinary research and digital humanities.

 > [!todo]- Expected Outcomes
-> - A digital anthology of co-transcreated poems.
+> - A digital, open-access anthology of co-transcreated poems.
 > - A framework or set of best practices for AI-assisted poetry translation.
 > - Community engagement through workshops and presentations to disseminate the findings.